benmvp/slides/2019/ato/react-eco.md

 </div>

 NOTES:
-- Inline styles use `camelCase` version of the property names instead of `kebab-case`
+- Inline styles use `camelCase` version of the property names
+  * instead of `kebab-case`
+  * this is the form of the JavaScript CSS DOM API
-- Problem with inline styles in React is that it only supports what inline styles support
+- Problem with inline styles in React...
+  * it only supports what inline styles support
   * No media queries, pseudo-selectors, keyframe animations, etc

 /////